Gokul-Nishandh/AutoScreen/README.md

 ---

+## How to use

+-Pull all files and run front.py and follow the commands.

+# Only Instagram option will be working

+---

 ##  Acknowledgements

 This project was a huge learning experience, blending **machine learning**, **web scraping**, and **UX/UI design** to solve real-world problems in cyber forensics.